 Although the B.C.
 Office of the Information and Privacy Commissioner was happy to see an inquiry into the Vancouver Police Department’s refusal to disclose certain documents relating to possible possession or use of the surveillance technology begin, it is now bemoaning the end of the inquiry and a “huge accountability deficit” it sees in how public service organizations describe their application of new technologies in policing activities.

-There are several such technologies on the market; some called Kingfish or Stingrays.
+There are several such products on the market, such as those commercially called Kingfish or StingRay.

 The devices can act just like a cell phone tower and they can collect information about cell phone usage in a given area, including geo-location, content and mobile subscriber identification data.